BitcoinDesign/Guide/guide/payments/transactions.md

 <!-- indicate that a tx with a fee rate that is lower than the current normal can be stuck and even forgotten by miners if it remains in the mempool for too long -->

 ### 7. Confirmations
-Given that you know [how transactions are confirmed]({{ '/guide/getting-started/technology-primer/#how-is-the-blockchain-secured' | relative_url }}), lets look at how the number of confirmations affects the payment settlement.
+Given that you know [how transactions are confirmed]({{ '/guide/getting-started/technology-primer/#how-is-the-blockchain-secured' | relative_url }}), lets look at how the number of confirmations affects the transaction settlement.

 Not every miner creates the new block with the same transactions, so some nodes may have a different version of the blockchain than others for a short time.
 The Bitcoin protocol's main function is to bring all nodes to the same version of the blockchain.
 Through a process called chain reorganization, nodes remove their incorrect block and update with the winning block as determined by the majority of other nodes.

 There is a slight risk that a transaction with 1 confirmation may revert to 0 confirmations when a chain reorganization occurs.
 Due to this, some parties may require more confirmations for the transaction before providing the product or service.

-It is widely accepted that after 6 confirmations, no other reorganizations would occur, and the payment final.
+It is widely accepted that after 6 confirmations, no other reorganizations can affect this transaction, and the transaction is final.

 ---

 ## Transaction structure

-Think of a transaction as a file that contains the authorizations to spend some bitcoin, as well as the payment details of the recipient(s).
+Think of a Bitcoin transaction as a file that contains the authorizations to spend some bitcoin, as well as the payment details of the recipient(s).
 Once miners get the transaction they check all the details once more before they include it into a block.

 The principal properties are:

 - **Amount** -- the amount of bitcoin, in satoshis
 - **Inputs** -- the source of funds
-- **Outputs** -- the payment or change destination(s)
+- **Outputs** -- the recipient or change destination(s)
 - **Lock time** -- the earliest the transaction can be broadcasted (optional)
 <!-- Purposfully left out RBF as I don't think this format would guide the reader to understanding how it works.
 Will add in v2 of the page -->